Water in focus: Successful tours in Friedberg inspire!

 Sustainability and water management

-The World Water Day, which is celebrated on March 22, also puts the importance of the water into the foreground.
-The focus is on the motto "Together faster to the goal" this year.
-The United Nations has given the goal of ensuring perfect water and sanitary supply for everyone by 2030.
-In Friedberg, the municipal utilities with over 134.5 kilometers of pipelines and a water delivery of 1.94 million m³ are well established in 2022 in order to meet this claim.
-The water losses in the city with only two percent are gratifyingly low.
+World Water Day, celebrated on March 22nd, further highlights the importance of water.
+This year the focus is on the motto “Together we reach our goals faster”.
+The United Nations has set the goal of ensuring impeccable water and sanitation for everyone by 2030.
+In Friedberg, the municipal utilities are ideally positioned to meet this requirement with over 134.5 kilometers of pipelines and a water delivery of 1.94 million m³ in 2022.
+Water losses in the city are pleasingly low at just two percent.

 Interestingly, daily drinking water consumption in Friedberg is 117 liters per person, which is below the national average of 127 liters.
 But the real water problem goes beyond direct consumption: indirect water consumption through the production of food, vehicles and electronics is enormous, amounting to over 219 billion cubic meters annually.
 Therefore, it is advisable to rely on sustainable practices.
 Recommendations from the municipal utilities include, among other things, a more economical use of detergents and cleaning agents and the avoidance of harmful substances in wastewater.

-In this context, the Federal Ministry of Economic Cooperation and Development speaks of integrated water resource management (IWRM), which addresses the challenge of climate change.
-It is emphasized how important it is to bring the various water user groups - from agriculture to industry to growing cities - into a constructive dialogue.
-Geographically coordinated cooperation can not only lead to a fairer water access, but also contribute to more stability in the region, which could help to meet the growing water issues of the future.
+In this context, the Federal Ministry for Economic Cooperation and Development speaks of integrated water resource management (IWRM), which addresses the challenge of climate change.
+It emphasizes the importance of bringing the various water user groups - from agriculture to industry to growing cities - into a constructive dialogue.
+Geographically coordinated collaboration can not only lead to more equitable water access, but also contribute to greater stability in the region, which could help meet growing water demands in the future.

-The strict challenges, but also the opportunities in water management, were the hanger for the tours in Friedberg, which were not only informative, but should also raise awareness of the valuable raw material water.
-The most important questions for everyone involved should be: How do we naturally deal with water?
+The severe challenges but also the opportunities in water management were the motivation for the tours in Friedberg, which were not only informative but also intended to raise awareness of the valuable raw material water.
+The most important questions for everyone involved should be: How do we naturally use water?
 How do we promote sustainable use in the future?
-Because one thing is clear: water is not just a food, it is life.
+Because one thing is clear: water is not just food, it is life.